kubernetes/enhancements/keps/sig-cli/3104-introduce-kuberc/README.md

 is not provided, it will be considered an error and the operation will fail.
 This is because the allowlist is a security control, and it is likely the user has made a mistake.
 Since the output may be long, it would be easy for a security warning to be lost at the beginning of the output.
-An explictly empty allowlist (i.e. `credentialPluginAllowlist: []`), in combination with `credentialPluginPolicy: Allowlist` will be considered an error for the same reason.
+An explicitly empty allowlist (i.e. `credentialPluginAllowlist: []`), in combination with `credentialPluginPolicy: Allowlist` will be considered an error for the same reason.
 The user should instead use `credentialPluginPolicy: DisableAll` in